frizatch/MaptimeScratch/MaptimeTutorials/GeologicMaps_201906.md

 *Diagram by GeologyWolf*

-- Synclines = a downward fold in sedimentary beds
+- Syncline = a downward fold in sedimentary beds

-- Anticlines = an upward fold in sedimentary beds
+- Anticline = an upward fold in sedimentary beds

+- Monocline = a fold that only dips in one direction (one part is elevated relative to the other)

 ![SynclineAnticline](images/SynclineAnticline.png)